abdullahmostafa0/Hard_C_Problems_On_HackerRank/README.md

-## That is my solution to the hard problems that are on HckerRank.
+## That is my solution to the C hard problems that are on HckerRank.